🚨 Get Your Free NFT Certificate Mint by Completing the Web3 Exam! START NOW

 Well, OK - decentralized exchanges, to be more correct.
 However, due to the philosophy behind crypto, many people actually enjoy using an unregulated exchange, since this seemingly furthers the idea of a decentralized platform that has no governing authority (even though the platform itself is the governing authority, in this case).

-So - in short, before questioning “is there an app for KuCoin wallet?”, and download the software on all of your devices, you should consider the risks that come with the platform in question.
+Nevertheless, before questioning “is there an app for KuCoin wallet?”, and downloading the software on all of your devices, you should consider the risks that come with the platform in question.
 While there have been no notable issues regarding the unregulated nature of KuCoin, it’s still something that’s important to consider!

 Complaints Concerning Customer Support